stellar-deprecated/stellard/Roadmap.md

 #### New features
 1. Merge accounts.
 This will allow people to clean up accounts they are no longer using and recover the reserve balance.  (done)
 2. Pull changes from rippled.
-This is an ongoing process but we will spend some time looking through the rippled commits since we diverged and see what makes sense to pull in. (in progress - october)
+This is an ongoing process but we will spend some time looking through the rippled commits since we diverged and see what makes sense to pull in. (in progress - november)
-3. Improve deployment pipeline. (october)
+3. Improve deployment pipeline. (november)
 4. New consensus algorithm. (in progress - november)
 5. Merge various transaction memo fields into one. (december)
 6. Clean up API. *please [let us know](https://github.com/stellar/stellar-protocol/issues) anything you would like to see changed* (december)